-The extension of the agreements for 24 months allowed the City time to explore the full range of options for the future of these agreements.
-Staff reviewed both existing agreements and hired a consultant to analyze Athens' proposals.
-Staff also surveyed neighboring agencies and evaluated recent contract negotiations in the region to provide Council context on the City's options.
-The options below could be applied to either the solid waste agreement, street sweeping agreement, or both.
+The extension of the agreements for 24 months also allowed the City time to explore the full range of options for the future of these agreements.
+Staff reviewed both existing agreements and hired a specialist to analyze Athens' proposals.
+Staff additionally surveyed neighboring agencies and evaluated recent contract negotiations in the region to provide Council context on the City's options.
+At its May 10, 2022 meeting, City Council was presented with the following options to apply to either the solid waste agreement, street sweeping agreement, or both.